impproductions/beamulator/ROADMAP.md

 ## Next
 - scheduling tools 🛠️
 - abstraction for conscutive, dependant calls 🛠️
+- create distinction between tools (for behavior labs) and utils (for internal use)
 - tooling for timeseries generation
 - tooling for inter-actor communication

+- ensure actors start last

+- log action schedule automatically in actor
 - automatically store last action in actor

 - reintroduce actor config into the mix